ddamato/complementary.space/src/pages/index.md

 As described above, design tokens should be able to drive this task.
 Places which used to be one value assigned by a token now needed to resolve to an entirely different value.
 This should be as easy as changing the current value of `--color-blue-500` to another color.
 Except, **this will ruin the relationship between the name and the value that was once assigned.** As a more dramatic example, body text which might be `--color-black` now may need to have a light color assigned for dark-mode.
 This would ultimately cause confusion when designing an entire experience with dozens of tokens named after their colors.

 The answer here was to name the token by expected usage within the design.
 These are called "**semantic tokens**" and they describe purpose instead of describing the value itself.
 This introduces tokens such as `--body-background-color` which can be used to inform the web page background color without hinting at what the final color value is.
 This allows the background to be either a light or dark color depending on an earlier assignment.
-Using semantic tokens in the styling of the application not only helps support light and dark-mode, but also any additional theming experiements that the organization may want to explore.
+Using semantic tokens in the styling of the application not only helps support light and dark-mode, but also any additional theming experiments that the organization may want to explore.

 Semantic tokens are a quality of life improvement similar to writing the name of a room on a paint can; opposed to writing the name of a color on the walls of a room. **Label the paint can instead of the wall.** You can quickly recall the colors of each room by visiting the place with cans, make changes, and reassociate.
 All of this is done without visiting a single painted room to verify the color. [^paint]